License Plate Recognition (LPR)

 LPR cameras will be installed in each parking deck.
 Upon entering the parking deck, the cameras scan a vehicle's license plates for validation.
 Once this information is confirmed, the gates will rise for entry in seconds.
 Additionally, mobile LPR cameras will be installed on enforcement vehicles.
 As enforcement officers roam each facility, they will be notified if a vehicle is not supposed to be parked in a specific location.

 While only one vehicle per subscriber may be parked in a VCU parking facility at any given time, employees who drive multiple vehicles may add up to three vehicles to their parking permit.
-Students may add two vehicles.
+Students may add one vehicle.

-Vehicles can be managed in the online parking portal at https://vcu.t2hosted.com/Account/Portal.
+Vehicles can be managed in the online parking portal.

 - Follow VCU authentication protocol.